rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

     - `id`: the unique id for this notification
   - `close(id)`: this will perform close action with a parameter id which is the unique id for this notification.
 - `isDaemonReady`: returns a boolean that is true if the api-daemon is running and is usable.
+- `isGonk`: returns true if this is a device build.

 ### Events